Policy, Deadlines, and Guidance

 - Exhibit and Witness List.

 - Two weeks prior to trial, each party is to file with the court and send to the other party a document called “Exhibit and Witness List.”
 This list shall contain a list of witnesses that you intend to testify at trial.
 It shall also contain a list that briefly describes each exhibit (such as a document, audio or video recording, or physical object) that you intend to introduce at trial.
 Note that things like text messages or other electronically generated information need to be printed so it can be introduced at Court.
 Additionally, please note that documents already filed in the Court file are not considered by the Court unless they are admitted at trial.
 If you have previously filed documents that you want the Court to consider at trial, they need to be included on the “Witness and Exhibit List.”
-The petitioner is to start his/her exhibit list with exhibit number 1.
-The respondent is to start his/her exhibit list with exhibit 101.
+The plaintiff/petitioner is to start their exhibit list with exhibit number 1.
+The respondent/defendant is to start their exhibit list with exhibit 101.

 - Exhibits.
 At least one week before trial, each party is required to: